LibrePlan/libreplan/doc/src/user/en/18-connectors.rst

 Scheduling export
 ------------------
 Export process can also take place through the scheduler.
-Go to ``Job scheduling`` screen.
+Go to ``Job Scheduling`` screen.
 In that screen you can configure a Tim Export ``job``.
-The ``job`` searches for last exported time sheets in the database and re-export them accordingly. see also the Scheduler manual.
+The ``job`` searches for last exported time sheets in the database and re-export them accordingly.
+See also the Scheduler manual.

 Import
 ------